NQT1711/US-GDP-analysis-and-forecast/README.md

-# US GDP analysis with python and forecast using the ARIMA model Project
+# US GDP analysis with python and forecast using the time-series models Project
 Here is a short summary of this project: This project focuses on analyzing fluctuations in the US economy through GDP indicator in 2013-2022 and making forecasts using the time-series models.

 The project includes 6 main steps: